mradspieler/spf13-vim/README.markdown

 * Provide expand and expandOrJump keymaps for snippet.
 * Provide snippets list for edit snippet.
 * Provide snippets.editSnippets command for edit user snippets of current filety

+" Use <C-l> for trigger snippet expand. imap <C-l> <Plug>(coc-snippets-expand)

+" Use <C-j> for select text for visual placeholder of snippet. vmap <C-j> <Plug>(coc-snippets-select)

+" Use <C-j> for jump to next placeholder, it's default of coc.nvim let g:coc_snippet_next = '<c-j>'

+" Use <C-k> for jump to previous placeholder, it's default of coc.nvim let g:coc_snippet_prev = '<c-k>'

+" Use <C-j> for both expand and jump (make expand higher priority.) imap <C-j> <Plug>(coc-snippets-expand-jump)

+" Use <leader>x for convert visual selected code to snippet xmap <leader>x  <Plug>(coc-convert-snippet)

+* Use :CocList snippets to open snippets list used by current buffer.
+* Use :CocCommand snippets.openSnippetFiles to choose and open a snippet file that used by current document.
+* Use :CocCommand snippets.editSnippets to edit user's ultisnips snippets of current document filetype.
+* Use :CocCommand snippets.openOutput to open output channel of snippets.

 ## [ALE]
 ALE (Asynchronous Lint Engine) is a plugin providing linting (syntax checking and semantic errors) in NeoVim 0.2.0+ and Vim 8 while you edit your text files, and acts as a Vim Language Server Protocol client